-4. See project rules in the Kansas State Fair Book at https:// www.kansas4h.org/eventsactivities/fairs/kansasstatefair/index.html.
+4. See project rules in the Kansas State Fair Book

 5. Robots may be powered by an electrical, battery, water, air, or solar source only.
 Junk drawer robots may be powered by a non-traditional power source.
-Robots poweredby fossil fuels/flammable liquids will be disqualified.
+Robots powered by fossil fuels/flammable liquids will be disqualified.
 Robots that include weaponry of any kind will be disqualified.
-Weaponry is defined as any instrument, possession, or creation, physical and/or electrical that is intended to inflict damage and/or harm to individuals, animal life, and/or property.
+Weaponry is defined as any instrument, possession, or creation, is defined as any instrument, possession, or creation, physical and/or electrical that is intended to inflict damage and/or harm to individuals, animal life, and/or property.

-6. Exhibitor's name(s) and county or district must be tagged or labeled on the robot such as on the bottom of the robot, exhibit cards are not an acceptable form of labeling.
+6. Exhibitor's name(s) & county or district must be tagged or labeled on the robot such as on the bottom of the robot, exhibit cards are not an acceptable form of labeling.

-Junior Division (Ages 7 - 8 years, not eligible for KSF) Class 1 Robot made from a commercial (purchased) kit (no programming, just assembly.)
+Junior Division: Ages 7 - 8 years, not eligible for KSF

+Class 1 Robot made from a commercial (purchased) kit (no programming, just assembly.)

-Intermediate Division: Ages 7-13 years
+Intermediate Division: Ages 9-13 years